chanzuckerberg/meta-kg-api-documentation/works.md

 `https://meta-api.staging.meta-infra.org/work?query=Calcium+sensing`

-#### Querying the people related to a work
+#### Querying the person related to a work

-You can do a text query against name field of the people associated with works by adding a `person` parameter to the query string.
+You can conduct a text query against name field of the people associated with works by adding a `person` parameter to the query string.

 ##### Example